RTradeLtd/permaweb-desktop/README.md

 ![Epona](https://getepona.com/static/screenshot-d39a4278e6019e385e47c37f632a8677.png)

 ## Technology
 Epona runs on a series of self-hosted nodes.
 These are powered by [Textile.io](https://textile.io), which is acts as a digital wallet for fully encrypted, decentralized content.
+Content is stored using the [IPFS](https://ipfs.io) protocol, which makes Epona links unique and permanent.
 This makes Epona extremely resilient: we do not have your keys, and there is no single point of failure. *You are the platform*.

 * Epona uses [IPFS](https://ipfs.io) for content addressable hashing to make mirroring and mesh networking easy.
 * We use [Textile](https://textile.io), the best library for distributed web applications.